josmar-crwdstffng/angular/aio/content/guide/component/component-use-send-data-to-child.md

     </code-example>

-1. In the parent component class, designate a value for `{nameOfParentProperty}`.
+1. In the parent component class, set a value for `{nameOfParentProperty}`.

     <code-example format="typescript" header="Add property to class in parent component" language="typescript">